 To cancel the upload and remove those changes, click Clear upload.
 To proceed with the upload, click Continue.

 To make managing indicators easier and faster, we offer the ability to edit multiple indicators at once right from the indicator index.
 Currently, the edits you can make this way are:

 - Deleting indicators (don't worry -- we'll check to confirm that you really want to!)

-To make these kinds of edits, first go to Results > Indicators to open the indicator index page.
+To make these kinds of edits, first go to Program Info > Indicators to open the indicator index page.

 When the index page opens, click the checkbox next to the indicators you want to edit.
 You can either scroll through the list to find what you need, or use the filters and search to get the perfect list and click the checkbox in the column header to select all indicators displayed.
 Once you have the indicators you want to edit checked, click the button for the bulk action you'd like to complete.

 If any additional selections are needed, this will open a pop-up or confirmation window before proceeding; otherwise, it will complete the action.
 For example, to assign activities to indicators, you'll see this:

 If you see a pop-up, make the necessary selections (if any are required) and click the button to cancel or proceed with the bulk edit.

 Didn't answer your question?
 Please email us at firstname.lastname@example.org.